Gunadala Matha Shrine

 Gunadala Matha Shrine (also: Our Lady of Lourdes or Mary Matha Church), located in the city of Vijayawada, Andhra Pradesh, is a renowned Catholic pilgrimage site attracting approximately 10 lakh devotees during its annual festival.
 The site features a church, a grotto, and the stations of the Cross along the hill leading to the 18-foot-high holy cross erected at the hill's summit.
-It is considered the second biggest worship place of Mary, mother of Jesus after Basilica of Our Lady of Good Health at Velankanni in Tamil Nadu.
+It is considered the second biggest site dedicated to Saint Mary, mother of Jesus after the Basilica of Our Lady of Good Health at Velankanni in Tamil Nadu.

 Geography

 Situated amidst a cluster of hillocks, Gunadala stands as the tallest hillock in the city, offering a unique topographical feature within the otherwise flat terrain.
 Roughly one-third of the hill's slopes are occupied by dwellings, distinguishing it from other smaller hills like Gandhi Hill and Indrakeeladri.

 Annual festival

 The Gunadala Mary Matha festival takes place on February 9, 10 and 11 each year, becoming a significant event as devotees come not only from all corners of the state but from the neighboring Telangana, Tamil Nadu and Karnataka states during the festival.
 The festival commences at Padavala Revu, formerly a bustling wharf for boats traveling to Machilipatnam, and stretches along Eluru Road to the Ramavarappadu Junction.

 During the festival, pilgrims visit the Mary Matha Church at the base of the hill and ascend on foot to pay their respects to the statue of Our Lady of Lourdes consecrated in 1925 within a grotto midway up the hill.
 Additionally, devotees offer prayers at the 18-foot-high holy cross erected at the hill's summit.
 The festival will also feature prayers and cultural programs at the nearby Bishop Grassi High School ground.

 Many people come here to offer their hair as a symbol of their faith.
 They also break coconuts at the shrine.
 In addition to Christians, a significant number of individuals from various religious backgrounds also visit this location, believed to possess healing properties.
 Numerous worshippers attend the festival with their infants, seeking blessings from the Mother.